paul-carteron/happign/README.md

-The goal of happign is to facilitate the use of Application Programming Interface from the French National Institute of Geographic and Forestry Information to retrieve their free ressources. `happign` allow downloading of :
+The goal of happign is to facilitate the use of Application Programming Interface from the French National Institute of Geographic and Forestry Information to retrieve their free resources. `happign` allow downloading of :

 -   Shapefile via use of WFS service